symbol/symbol-docs/source/concepts/harvesting.rst

 Delegated harvesting
 ********************

-Delegated harvesting allows using the :ref:`importance score <importance-calculation>` of an account to create new blocks and receive rewards without having to run a node locally or exposing the account's private key.
+Delegated harvesting allows using the :ref:`importance score <importance-calculation>` of an account to create new blocks and receive rewards without exposing the account's private key on a node.

 An :ref:`eligible account <account_eligibility>` can delegate its importance score to a **remote account** which acts as a proxy.
 The remote account signs off created blocks, sharing its **private key** with the a node, but **harvesting fees are sent to the original account**.

 With delegated harvesting, an account without a node can still collect harvesting fees, and a node with a low importance score can still be selected as a harvester, thanks to the delegated importance from the first account. **It is a beneficial agreement to both parties.**

+Due to its inherently higher security, node owners may prefer using delegated harvesting over local harvesting and this is indeed the recommended setup.

 Security-wise, sharing a proxy private key involves **minimal risk** since: